droobertzka/metro-transit-clone/README.md

 # metro-transit-clone
-A basic clone of the Metro Transit NexTrip web app.
+A basic clone of the Metro Transit NexTrip web app bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
 To get started with development, run the following commands to install dependencies and start up a local dev server.
-A proxy is configured to reroute `/nextripv2` requests to the Metro Transit API.
+Performance during development is not as good as a prod build because SSG requests are made every time.
+This is by design with Next.js.
 ```
 $ git clone https://github.com/droobertzka/metro-transit-clone.git
 $ npm install
-$ npm start
+$ npm run dev
 ```

 ## Testing